Moonsong-Labs/double-zero/docs/step-by-step-guide.md

 ./environments/launch-hyperchain-env.sh
 ```

-This is going to run all the services of double zero using docker.
+This is going to run all the services of Private Validium using docker.
 At this stage you can check that the explorer is
 working going with your browser to [http://localhost:3010](http://localhost:3010)

 ![img/explorer.png](./img/explorer.png)